Screencaps

 Stan Garner as Assistant Engineer

-Ron Chabidon as Tom McBride (Mirror image)
+Ron Chabidon as Tom Macbride (Mirror image)

 Guest Cast Notes:

-Alice Adair as Diane McBride: Alice Adair was born on June 26, 1966 in Colorado Springs, Colorado, USA.
+Alice Adair as Diane Macbride: Alice Adair was born on June 26, 1966 in Colorado Springs, Colorado, USA.
 She is an actress, known for Beverly Hills Cop II (1987), Quantum Leap (1989) and Szuler (1992).
 She was previously married to Josh Brolin.

 Mathiew Carriere as Roget